Nemesis (1992 film): Alternate endings

+There is yet another alternate ending on some VOD platforms, where the fight with the endoskeleton does happen, and a voice over discussion between Farnsworth and an off-screen woman happens, but there is no visible cut to Farnsworth.
+It is followed by a thunderclap as the screen goes black and the credits roll.

 Reception

+Box office

+The film was given a limited release theatrically in the United States by Imperial Entertainment on 29 January 1993, grossing $2,001,124 at the box office.

+Critical response

 On the review aggregator Rotten Tomatoes the film holds a 71% score based on reviews from seven critics.

 Kevin Thomas of the Los Angeles Times wrote the film's sometimes provocative ideas offset its convoluted plot and emphasis on action at the expense of exposition.
 Thomas also complimented the film's special effects.

 Sequels

 The film spawned four sequels titled Nemesis 2: Nebula, set 73 years after the events of the first film, Nemesis 3: Prey Harder which features characters sent back in time to 1998, Nemesis 4: Death Angel and Nemesis 5: The New Model which was released 21 years after the last installment.
-Nemesis 3 was made using footage left over from the production of Nemesis 2.
+Nemesis 3: Prey Harder was made using footage left over from the production of Nemesis 2: Nebula.

 In 2017, Pyun took a back seat as Executive Producer on Nemesis 5: The New Model, directed by Dustin Ferguson, with Sue Price reprising her role alongside Mel Novak, Dawna Lee Heising and Schuylar Craig.
 Cyborg Nemesis: The Dark Rift, a crossover with his Cyborg film series, was also announced.
 Original Nemesis star Olivier Gruner is rumoured to feature.